 Introduction to the Program Faculty and Students

-Participating faculty in this higher education M.Ed. program include a combination of regular tenured/tenure-track ELP faculty, clinical faculty, and adjunct faculty.
-Specifically, Clinical Professor Sharon Aiken-Wisniewski serves as the program's advisor and supervisor of internship experiences.
-Tenure-track faculty include Professor Octavio Villalpando, Professor Amy Bergerson and Assistant Professors Erin Castro, Maria Ledesma and Jason Taylor.
-In addition, ELP adjunct faculty include leading scholars and practitioners.
+Participating faculty in this higher education M.Ed. program include a combination of regular tenured/tenure-track ELP faculty, career line faculty, and adjunct faculty.
+Specifically, Career Line Professor Sharon Aiken-Wisniewski serves as the program's advisor and supervisor of internship experiences.
+Tenure-track faculty include Professor Amy Bergerson, Associate Professor Maria Ledesma, and Assistant Professors Erin Castro, Jason Taylor, and Chris Linder.
+In addition, ELP adjunct faculty include leading scholar-practitioners in a variety of fields.

 Students in the program come from numerous locations including Colorado, Hawaii, Illinois, Indiana, Oregon, Montana, Massachusetts, Michigan, Minnesota, Utah, and Wisconsin

 |Sharon Aiken-Wisniewski||Marilynn Howard|

 |Clinical Professor, Program Advisor||Academic Coordinator|

 |(801) 581-4817||(801) 581-6714|

 We are located in room 2220 of the Beverley Taylor Sorenson Arts and Education Complex on the University of Utah campus.
 Our mailing address is 1721 Campus Center Dr., Rm.
 2220, Salt Lake City, UT 84112-8914.
 Our phone number is (801) 581-6714, Fax is (801) 585-6756.